New Jersey Guardianship Attorneys

 (1) A durable power of attorney for asset management and life care planning, naming a person to manage the personal and financial decisions of their principal.

-A durable medical power of attorney or living will for health care designates a person to make medical decisions on someone’s behalf.
-A living trust or living will can also do the same.
+(2) A durable medical power of attorney or living will for health care.
+This document designates a person to make medical decisions on someone’s behalf.
+A living trust or living will can also accomplish the same objectives.
 These are considered better alternatives to appointing a guardian because they reflect the person’s wishes instead of relying on the court to decide.

 Q: What is a limited guardianship in NJ?